-Throw away any unused oral suspension 1 month after the bottle is opened for the first time.
+Throw away any unused oral suspension after 1 month of first opening the bottle.

-If you will be taking deflazacort for a long time, it is very important that your doctor check you at regular visits for any unwanted effects that may be caused by deflazacort.
+It is very important that your doctor check your or your child's progress at regular visits to make sure deflazacort is working properly.
 Blood or urine tests may be needed to check for unwanted effects.

 Using too much of deflazacort or using it for a long time may increase your risk of having adrenal gland problems.
 Talk to your doctor right away if you have more than one of these symptoms while you are using deflazacort: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

-While you are being treated with deflazacort, do not have any immunizations (vaccines) without your doctor's approval.
+While you are being treated with deflazacort, do not have any live or live-attenuated immunizations (vaccines) at least 4 to 6 weeks before starting deflazacort without your doctor's approval.
 Deflazacort may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 If you use deflazacort for a long time, do not suddenly stop using it without checking first with your doctor.
 You may need to slowly decrease your dose before stopping it completely.

-Using deflazacort may increase risk of gastrointestinal perforation.
+Using deflazacort may increase the risk of stomach or bowel perforation.
 It usually occurs in patients with stomach ulcers or other digestive problems.
 Tell your doctor right away if you have severe abdominal or stomach pain, cramping, or burning, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds, severe and continuing.

-deflazacort may cause changes in mood or behavior for some patients.
-Tell your doctor right away if you have depression, mood swings, a false or unusual sense of well-being, trouble with sleeping, or personality changes while taking deflazacort.
+Deflazacort may cause changes in mood or behavior, including thoughts of suicide for some patients.
+Tell your doctor right away if you have depression, mood swings, a false or unusual sense of well-being, trouble with sleeping, thoughts of killing oneself, or personality changes while using deflazacort.

-deflazacort might cause thinning of the bones (osteoporosis) or slow growth in children if used for a long time.
-Tell your doctor if you have any bone pain or if you have an increased risk for osteoporosis.
+Deflazacort may cause thinning of the bones (osteoporosis), loss of blood supply, or slow growth in children if used for a long time.
+Tell your doctor if you have any bone or joint pain or if you have an increased risk for osteoporosis.
 If your child is using deflazacort, tell the doctor if you think your child is not growing properly.

 Serious skin reactions can occur with deflazacort.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using deflazacort.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using deflazacort.

-deflazacort may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Deflazacort may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using deflazacort.